DayanaGCruz/mini-compiler/README.md

-# Minimal Compiler Test Guide
+# Minimal Compiler for C-Minus

 ## About
  - Minimal C-Minus compiler for the C-Minus language specification in CST-405.
 Four new features have been added: support for char literals, structs, subtraction operations, and improved lexical and syntax error reporting.
 Adapted from course materials given at: